-- (5) An individual who can interpret the instructional implications of evaluation results, who may be a member of the team described in paragraphs (a)(2) through (a)(6) of this section; The special education teacher can interpret evaluation or state assessment results unless the IEP team is determining necessary 3 year evaluation needs or results and then the diagnostician or LSSP will be required.
-The LSSP or counselor will interpret results for students with emotional disturbance - (6) At the discretion of the parent or the HA, other individuals who have knowledge or special expertise regarding the child, including related services personnel as appropriate; and (7) Whenever appropriate, the child with a disability. - (b) Transition services participants - (1) In accordance with paragraph (a)(7) of this section, the HA must invite a child with a disability to attend the child's IEP meeting if a purpose of the meeting will be the consideration of the postsecondary goals for the child and the transition services needed to assist the child in reaching those goals under §300.320(b). - (2) If the child does not attend the IEP Team meeting, the HA must take other steps to ensure that the child's preferences and interests are considered. - (3) To the extent appropriate, with the consent of the parents or a child who has reached the age of majority, in implementing the requirements of paragraph (b)(1) of this section, the HA must invite a representative of any participating agency that is likely to be responsible for providing or paying for transition services.
+- The position has the authority and responsibility to commit district resources to ensure implementation of the student's IEP. - Regardless of the designee, the principal remains responsible for ensuring that the IEP is implemented.
+The position chairs the meeting, guides the discussion and supports parent participation and involvement. - (5) An individual who can interpret the instructional implications of evaluation results, who may be a member of the team described in paragraphs (a)(2) through (a)(6) of this section; The special education teacher can interpret evaluation or state assessment results unless the IEP team is determining necessary three year evaluation needs or results and then the diagnostician or LSSP will be required.
+The LSSP or counselor will interpret results for students with emotional disturbance - (6) At the discretion of the parent or the HA, other individuals who have knowledge or special expertise regarding the child, including related services personnel as appropriate; and (7) Whenever appropriate, the child with a disability. - (b) Transition services participants. - (1) In accordance with paragraph (a)(7) of this section, the HA must invite a child with a disability to attend the child's IEP meeting if a purpose of the meeting will be the $consideration \ of the postsecondary \ goals \ for the \ child \ and \ the \ transition \ services \ needed \ to \ assist \ the \ child \ in \ reaching \ those \ goals \ under \ \S 300.320(b).$